boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image3.gif)

-Transitions from a standing to a kneeling on the hind legs.
+Transitions from standing to kneeling on the hind legs.
 Requires 2 seconds.

 ***No Parameters***